c-ron12/c-ron12/README.md

 - Customer Service Representative – Saturn Outsource Pvt.
 Ltd (1 year)

 🧪 Training
-- Self-trained as a Full-Stack Developer over 1 year.
+- Self-trained as a Full-Stack Developer for more than a year.
 - Gained strong expierence of problem-solving and time management.

 ---